 To promote the cause of gender equality, the organization should evaluate and leverage the stakeholders' knowledge of the issues and practices pertaining to gender equality.
 For an organization committed to achieving it, gender equality should be construed as a methodological framework.
 Gender equality should be considered as transverse and strategic to the organization.
 It is embedded within its culture, above and beyond actions such as gender parity within top management, setting targets and monitoring indicators.
-Meaningful promotion and implementation of gender equality requires active involvement of the leadership of an organization.

 - identify one or more person(s) inside or outside the organization to take charge of the analysis of the existing situation.
 They may be the gender focal point for questions related to gender equality [reference to Annex D], a member of an employee representative body (e.g., the works council), someone who works in the human resources or corporate social responsibility department, or a person from a specialized organization.
 The number of people, committee or specialized organization that is agreed upon or contracted for this activity should be in accordance with the size of the organization.
 Top management and governing bodies of the organization should be actively involved.
-Findings of the analysis should directly be reported to them. - conduct this analysis periodically and define its frequency in order to implement a process of continual improvement; - determine the scope of the analysis and identify the themes, strategic priorities and stakeholders, in accordance with the recommendations in clause 4: - keep up to date with the latest qualified publications or news feed with the latest findings in gender equality;
+Findings of the analysis should directly be reported to them. - conduct this analysis periodically and define its frequency in order to implement a process of continual improvement; - determine the scope of the analysis and identify the themes, strategic priorities and stakeholders, in accordance with the recommendations in clause 4;

+keep up to date with the latest qualified publications or news feed with the latest findings in gender equality;